Governmental Healthcare Performance in Belize

 - Strengthen multi-sectoral collaboration to improve education systems for human resources for health

-- Strengthen health workforce partnership to respond to the needs of the health system in transformation towards universal access to health and universal health coverage
+- Strengthen health workforce partnership to respond to the needs of the health system in the transformation towards universal access to health and universal health coverage

 Healthcare in 5 acts

-Each of these objectives come packed with their own set of priority interventions, baseline values, performance indicators, activities, time-frame, accountability and means of verification.
+Each of these objectives come packed with their own set of priority interventions, baseline values, performance indicators, activities, time-frame, accountability, and means of verification.

-To highlight how in-depth Belize has went about designing its current HRH strategic plan, we’ve outlined in the following part some of the most important elements of note that pertain to each of its five main objectives.
+To highlight how in-depth Belize has gone about designing its current HRH strategic plan, we’ve outlined in the following part some of the most important elements of note that pertain to each of its five main objectives.